 The Chartered Professional Accountants of Nova Scotia is the governing body for Chartered Professional Accountants in the province.
 Under the Chartered Professional Accountants Act, it has been granted the power to regulate the profession in Nova Scotia and has an obligation to protect the public.
-As such, it has the power to require members, candidates, students, and registered firms (collectively referred to as “registrants”) to adhere to a strict Code of Professional Conduct, By-Laws and Regulations, and to investigate registrants who have breached those rules, bylaws and regulations.
+As such, it has the authority to require members, candidates, students, and registered firms (collectively referred to as “registrants”) to adhere to a strict Code of Professional Conduct, ByLaws and Regulations, and to investigate registrants who have breached those rules, bylaws and regulations.

 CPA Nova Scotia is not a civil court and does not provide a fee dispute mediation service nor does it have the power to order restitution to third parties.
 Anybody with a concern over a registrant’s conduct is encouraged to try to resolve the matter directly with the registrant involved.
-Failing a satisfactory resolution, a complaint may be filed with CPA Nova Scotia.
+If you fail to find a satisfactory resolution, a complaint may be filed with CPA Nova Scotia.